SerenityOS/serenity/Documentation/CodingStyle.md

 set_resizable(NotResizable);
 ```

-[](#names-objc-methods) Objective-C method names should follow the Cocoa naming guidelines — they should read like a phrase and each piece of the selector should start with a lowercase letter and use intercaps.

 [](#names-enum-members) Enum members should use InterCaps with an initial capital letter.

 [](#names-const-to-define) Prefer `const` to `#define`.
 Prefer inline functions to macros.